 Every two years Telenet measures employee engagement through a survey, where results are consistently above the Belgian average.
 Not only do the results highlight our strengths, they also identify key attention points.

 For Telenet, supporting social causes is more than a tradition: it is a fundamental part of our corporate culture.
-Every Telenet employee is given the opportunity one day a year to do paid voluntary work in one of the social projects for which Telenet provides structural support.
+Every Telenet employee is given the opportunity two days a year to do paid voluntary work in one of the social projects for which Telenet provides structural support.
 Telenet employees also run, bike and play sport for good causes by participating in events like the 20km of Brussels, Antwerp 10 miles, or Kom op tegen Kanker.

 We drive regular internal communications using a variety of platforms and tools to ensure all employees are well informed.
 Underpinned by a clear purpose, strong values and an inspiring corporate story, our internal communications have the power to engage our employees and to turn them into real Telenet ambassadors.